 - Good assessment is student-centered.
 Assessment is something we do for students, not something done to students.

 Effective assessment processes are characterized by the following:

 - They use multiple methods to assess individual goals.

 - They rely primarily on direct evidence; indirect evidence is used to supplement the narrative.

 - They provide specific evidence regarding areas of strength and areas needing improvement.

 - They produce results that are useful to planning and decision-making.

 - They are shared with and analyzed by all relevant stakeholders.

 Ideas about effective assessment practices may be found in the Assessment Resources.

-Requirements and expectations regarding assessment at Utica College may be found in the Guide to Academic Assessment: 2021-2022.
+Requirements and expectations regarding assessment at Utica University may be found in the Guide to Academic Assessment: 2022-2023.